kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 Apart from eliminating potential competition, the original plan that was in place was to monetize WhatsApp through ads, as they did with Messenger and Instagram.
 Facebook was working on launching ads and was planning to start slowly and cautiously by introducing ads as part of WhatsApp Status.

-In the end, this plan was scrapped in 2020, and **company is trying to find a new way of making money from WhatsApp.
-Currently pursued strategy is to [charge businesses](https://www.wsj.com/articles/whatsapp-outlines-future-payday-from-users-messaging-with-businesses-11603371604){:target="_blank"} for using WhatsApp to communicate with their customers.**
+In the end, this plan was scrapped in 2020, and **the company is trying to find a new way of making money from WhatsApp.
+The currently pursued strategy is to [charge businesses](https://www.wsj.com/articles/whatsapp-outlines-future-payday-from-users-messaging-with-businesses-11603371604){:target="_blank"} for using WhatsApp to communicate with their customers.**

 WhatsApp is mainly used as a personal chat app.
 But many users, mainly in developing nations where WhatsApp has a high market share, use the platform also for commerce and communication with businesses.